Student Preparedness Permits

 INSTRUCTIONS BY REGION Listed below are procedures for the Toronto, Durham, Halton, Hamilton, London, Niagara and York police in Ontario.

-For students who reside in the City of Toronto (i.e. postal code starts with the letter “M”), a copy of the Toronto Police Service Consent to Disclosure Application form will be emailed to you from the Clinical Education Office.
+For students who reside in the City of Toronto (i.e. postal code starts with the letter “M”), they are required to obtain a form prior to initiating the police record check VSS with Toronto Police Service.
+A Student Placement Coordinator will send this form to students in mid-June.
 The form for Toronto Police Service must be signed by a Student Placement Coordinator.
 Once the form has been completed by both you and a Student Placement Coordinator, it should promptly be sent to the Toronto Police Service.
 The Toronto Police Service requires secured funds in the form of a bank draft, money order, or certified cheque payable to Toronto Police Service.
 Police record check applications are not accepted in-person.
 Documents can be mailed to: Toronto Police Service, 40 College Street, Toronto, Ontario, M5G 2J3 (please submit the signed TPS Consent to Disclosure form with payment).
 Students who submit their applications for a police record check report – vulnerable sector screening with Toronto Police Service after the middle of June are at risk of not receiving their report by August 1st and may not be able to start the academic year.